-I am a graduate student pursuing a PhD at the University of Maryland, College Park,
+I am a graduate student pursuing a Master of Science degree at the University of Maryland, College Park,

 in the department of Electrical and Computer Engineering.
 My research interests include